ironmeld/builder-hex0/README.md

 The builder shell is the first "process" to start although it is really just a function embedded in the kernel.

 This internal shell reads commands from standard input.
-The kernel provides this input by reading the contents of the fourth disk partition.
+The kernel provides this input by reading the contents of the disk starting right after the kernel, starting with sector 7, which can be thought of as the first partition (/dev/hda1).

 Essentially, the kernel starts by executing the equivalent of this command:
 ```
-cat /dev/hda4 | internalshell
+cat /dev/hda1 | internalshell
 ```

 The internal shell includes two built-in commands: